 - Post your favorite bobbleheads to social media or show your entire collection.
-Use a hashtag listed below.
+Use the hashtag listed below.

 - Have a bobblehead scavenger hunt for kids.

-- Attend a game of your favorite team, pick up a new bobblehead.
+- Attend a game of your favorite team, and pick up a new bobblehead.

 What is a bobblehead?